S4.20 Refugee Quota Family Reunification Category

 - An acceptable sponsor is a New Zealand citizen or resident who:

-- was granted a residence class visa as a mandated refugee (see S3.22); and
+- was granted a residence class visa as a mandated refugee (see S3.22), excluding people granted permanent residence under the Community Organisation Refugee Sponsorship category (see S4.25); and

 - is living in New Zealand; and

 - is an immediate family member of the applicant (see S4.20.15); and